pingcap/docs/tidb-in-kubernetes/setup.md

 ### Prepare local volumes

-See the [operations guide in sig-storage-local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md) which explains setup and cleanup of local volumes on the nodes.
+See the [operation guide in sig-storage-local-static-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md) which explains how to set up and clean up local volumes on the nodes.

-It also provides some [best practices](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/best-practices.md) for production.
+Also see [best practices](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/best-practices.md) for production environment.

 ### Deploy local-static-provisioner

-After mounting all data disks on Kubernetes nodes, you can deploy [local-volume-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) to automatically provision the mounted disks as Local PersistentVolumes.
+After mounting all data disks on Kubernetes nodes, you can deploy [local-volume-provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner) that can automatically provision the mounted disks as Local PersistentVolumes.

 {{< copyable "shell-regular" >}}